Attano/Sky/README.md

 - Added an Event to the end of the bridge, Survivors have to blow up the car to clear the path.
 Horde will spawn (Duration: 50 sec/ Holdout Bonus: 20 pts)
 - Added a Hittable for Tank at the end of the Map
-- Map may contain random weather, small rains and storm.
+- Map may contain random weather, small rains and severe storm.

 > **Map 2: Train Tunnel**